Banner

 The Grey Digital Divide

-Reima Suomi, Department of Management and Entrepreneurship, University of Turku, Finland
+Reima Suomi, University of Turku, Finland

 The Internet of Aged People Doing Things Daily